Jako/Crosslinks/core/components/crosslinks/docs/readme.md

 # Crosslinks

-Manage and display crosslinks on your site
+Manage crosslinks inside of your site

 - Author: Thomas Jakobi <thomas.jakobi@partout.info>
 - License: GNU GPLv2

 ## Features

-- Custom Manager Page for maintaining the crosslinks
+- Custom Manager Page for managing the crosslinks
 - Plugin for replacing the linktexts with the crosslinks in a MODX resource

 ## Installation